Stop Chatting With AI. Start Building With It.

 Searched when needed: Deep reference material I only dig into for specific questions.

-The AI doesn’t need everything at once.
+The system doesn’t need everything at once.
 It needs the right context at the right time.
 That’s the difference between a system and a dumping ground.

-If you don’t have context documents yet, the first session should create them.
-Ask the AI what it needs to know.
+If you don’t have context documents yet, your first session should create them.
+Ask Claude Code what it needs to know.
 Let it help you build the foundation.
-Spend an hour now to save hundreds of hours later.
+One good hour now will save you hundreds of hours later.

-I’m not theorising.
+I’m not theorising here.
 I’ve been doing this since July 2025.

-Month one: a handful of saved changes to a blank project.
+In month one I had a handful of saved changes to a blank project.
 A context document that barely knew my name.
-Every session started with explanation.
+Every session started with me explaining the basics all over again.

-Month two: hundreds of changes.
-The context document grew.
-AI knew my clients, my tone of voice, my service methodology.
-Sessions started producing real work instead of orientation.
+By month two I’d made hundreds of changes.
+The context document had grown.
+The system knew the businesses I serve, my tone of voice, my service methodology.
+My sessions started producing real work instead of burning time on orientation.

-Month seven: more shipped in a single month than the first three months combined.
-Not because I worked harder - because every session built on every previous session.
+By month seven I was shipping more in a single month than I had in the first three months combined.
+Not because I was working harder - because every session I’d ever had was building on every session before it.

 - A living context document that loads in seconds and contains my entire operational brain

-- 50 internal wiki pages documenting how I think, work and serve clients
+- 86 internal wiki pages documenting how I think, how I work and how I serve clients

 - 29 published insights and 27 newsletters, each one easier to write than the last because the voice, the format and the methodology are all documented